seanhatton/repronim.org/content/about/collaborators.md

 We are collaborating with numerous groups around the country and abroad to synergistically develop ReproNim tools in concert with (and as informed by) rapidly advancing technologies in a variety of areas including image analysis, workflow processing, data sourcing and hosting, and associated API developments.

-The P41 Center Collaborative Projects (CPs) serve as technology drivers, users, and testbeds for the cutting-edge technology developed in P41 Technology, Research and Development projects.
+The P41 Center Collaborative Projects (CPs) serve as technology drivers, users, and testbeds for the cutting-edge technology developed in P41 Technology and Research Development projects.

 - CP1: [Segmenting Brain Structures for Neurological Disorders](https://reporter.nih.gov/search/kT7X-zyN302C6XNNo4g5xQ/project-details/10295766)
     - [Bruce Fischl](https://www.nmr.mgh.harvard.edu/user/5499) (PI)